DEFRA/ffc-development-guide/docs/getting-started/platform.md

 Developers with Security Clearance can request read only access to this environment.

-## Azure Development Platform (ADP)
+## Other Defra Platforms

-Following the success of the FCP Platform, Defra has created a Defra wide iteration known as the Azure Development Platform or ADP.
+Since launch of the FCP Platform, Defra has subsequently created two Defra wide platform initiatives.

+### Azure Development Platform (ADP)

-The ADP is built on the same principles as the FCP Platform, but takes into account lessons learned throughout the lifetime of the FCP Platform to provide a better experience for teams utilising it.
+ADP is essentially an iteration of the FCP Platform, but takes into account lessons learned throughout the lifetime of the FCP Platform to provide a better experience for teams utilising it.

-It is the long term intention of the programme to migrate all FCP Platform hosted services to the ADP once it becomes mature enough to provide feature parity.

-Guidance for use of ADP is hosted within the [ADP Documentation](https://defra.github.io/adp-documentation/).
+Guidance for use of ADP is hosted within the [ADP Documentation](https://defra.github.io/adp-documentation/) and not within these pages.

+### Core Development Platform (CDP)

+CDP hosts Node.js and .NET services on [AWS Fargate](https://aws.amazon.com/fargate/) with support for MongoDb databases.

+Guidance for use of CDP is hosted with the [CDP Documentation](https://github.com/DEFRA/cdp-documentation) and not within these pages.

-## Choosing a Platform
+### Choosing a Platform

+> **Note** this position is currently under review pending confirmation of wider Defra platform strategy.

 When starting a new project, the choice of platform should be made in consultation with the FCP Architecture team.
-However, it is expected that all new projects will be hosted on the ADP unless there is a compelling reason not to.

-Early engagement with the ADP team is encouraged to ensure that the platform is suitable for the project's needs.
+The default position is to use the existing FCP Platform.